Homework 2B: Graphs

 You may work together, but each of your must turn in your own report.
 Don’t “plagiarize” from each other.
 Do include in your report who you worked with.

-What to turn in: A pdf file containing relevant R code, statistical results — edited to support your answers to the questions, and your answer to the questions (even numbered only).
-Use of RMarkdown recommended — because it is a simple way to include graphs generated; however copy/paste into a word document is also acceptable.
+What to turn in: A pdf file containing your answers to the even-numbered questions and relevant R code; by relevant we mean include your code, not copies of code provided to you.
+For statistical results, report appropriate significant figures.
+Use of RMarkdown recommended — because it is a simple way to include graphs generated; however copy/paste into a word document, then converted to pdf, is also acceptable.

 Notes.
 By relevant we mean provide just the R code and results from R functions necessary to support your answers to the questions.
 For example, do not include

-1. the entire data set when head(dataset) will do
+- the entire data set when head(dataset) will do

-2. screenshots of R output!!
+- screenshots of R output!!
 R output is text — copy/paste

-3. all statistical output from an R function.
+- all statistical output from an R function.

 See Part09: Making a report for an example homework file.